grand-mother/grand/granddb/readme.md

     dm.get(file, "localdir")
     dm.get(file, "localdir","../venv/lib/python3.8/site-packages/pip/_internal/cli/")

 ### The search function

 The search function (not yet properly implemented) will return the list of repositories/directories where a file can be found.
 It will perform a search in the database.

+### Test example

+To test, you can do the following :

+* Edit and configure the examples/datalib/config.ini
+* Run the docker

+    docker run -it -v /path/to/grand/lib:/home -v ${SSH_AUTH_SOCK}:/ssh-agent -e SSH_AUTH_SOCK=/ssh-agent --rm grandlib/dev:1.2

+* Inside the docker do :

+    source env/setup.sh
+    cd examples/datalib/
+    python datamanager_example.py

+* Check that the Coarse3.root has been retreived in /home/examples/datalib/incoming

+    ls /home/examples/datalib/incoming/Coarse3.root